 The Welsh Government receives information on school pupils normally as part of the Pupil Level Annual Schools Census (PLASC).
 The Welsh Government uses this personal information for research (carried out in a way that ensures individual children and young people cannot be identified) and for statistical purposes, to inform, influence and improve education policy and to monitor the performance of the education service as a whole.
 Examples of the sort of statistics produced can be viewed at www.wales.gov.uk/statistics

-The LA, the regional school improvement service, the EAS, also uses the personal information collected to do research.
+The LA and the EAS, also uses the personal information collected to do research.
 They use the results of this research to make decisions on policy and the funding of schools, to calculate the performance of schools and help them to set targets.
 The research is carried out in a way that ensures individual children and young people cannot be identified.

-In addition the Welsh Government, LAs and the EAS receive information regarding National Curriculum assessment and public examination results and attendance data at individual pupil level.
+In addition the Welsh Government, LAs and the EAS receive information regarding National Curriculum assessment and National Test results and attendance data at individual pupil level.

 Personal information held